 Support in our communities

-- We are official sponsors of the Vancouver Pride Parade and the NWT Pride.
+- We are official sponsors of the Calgary Pride Parade and the NWT Pride.
 We are also partnered with Pride at Work Canada which empowers employers to foster workplace cultures that recognize LGBTQ+ employees as an important part of a diverse and effective workforce.

 - We are actively involved in a number of community organizations, including the Federation of Asian Canadian Lawyers (FACL), South Asian Bar Association of British Columbia, and the North American South Asian Bar Association (NASABA).